alexrt3/FromYouFlowers_assessment/README.md

 Once the application is open, it will bring you the homepage that displays the two questions.

-In the Navbar there are links that will route you toe the two endpoints.
+In the Navbar there are links that will route you to the two endpoints.

 The two endpoints can be reached at **"localhost:5000/answerone"** and **"localhost:5000/answertwo"**.</p><br>